madtechservices/LaravelTeams/README.md

 ### Groups Managing

-The `Jurager\Teams\Traits\HasTeams` trait provides methods to inspect a user's team groups:
+The `Madtechservices\LaravelTeams\Traits\HasTeams` trait provides methods to inspect a user's team groups:

 ```php
 // Add new group to the team